philgentric/klik/python_for_image_ML/Readme.md

 # ML services #

-Klik has 3 different image ML services
+Klik has 4 different image ML services
 - face recognition
 - image similarity on demand: for one picture in a folder get the 5 closest pictures in the same folder
 - image similarity for the whole folder: sort the folder by image similarity
+- image de-duplication by similarity (in a folder): find quasi-duplicated images

 All use python open-source code and models (it is based on tensorflow/keras and opencv)